 2. Scroll down and click on “Uninstall Updates”.

-3. In the new window of the control panel, select the update with one click of the mouse and click on the “Delete” button from above.
+3. In the new window of the control panel, select the update with one mouse click and click on the “Delete” button from above.

 Method 2: Uninstall Windows 11 Updates using CMD